saxbophone/basest-python/README.md

 (78, (7, 9))  # we could probably go a bit larger but this will do
 ```

 Now, let's choose a padding character from one of the other Unicode emoji codepages.
-I decided to choose the `bear face` emoji (:bear_face: / 🐻), codepoint `0x1F43B`.
+I decided to choose the `bear face` emoji (:bear: / 🐻), codepoint `0x1F43B`.

 With these chosen parameters and a body of input data (will use text for this example), we can put it all together: